 Delhi University comes up with mid entry option for UG admissions

-The University of Delhi on Thursday announced opening of a two-day window for the undergraduate (UG) courses students with a provision of ‘mid-entry’.
+The University of Delhi announced opening of a two-day window for the undergraduate (UG) courses students with a provision of ‘mid-entry’.

 The Registrar said that candidates who got rejected due to wrong subject mapping will also be able to correct their subject mapping and complete Phase II through the provision of mid-entry.